 In 2003 following his PhD, José moved to Professor Austin Smith's laboratory at the University of Edinburgh as an EMBO post-doctoral fellow to investigate factors involved in nuclear reprogramming.
 This work has led to the identification of Nanog as the first defined gene with nuclear reprogramming capacity in the conversion of a somatic cell into a pluripotent cell.

-In 2008 José started as a group leader at the Wellcome Trust - MRC Stem Cell Institute at the University of Cambridge, investigating the biology underlying the process of induced pluripotency.
-His work was initially supported by a Next Generation Award (2008) and subsequently by a Wellcome Trust Research Fellowship Award (2009).
-Recently, José was awarded a Wellcome Trust Senior Research Fellowship.
-He started this in March 2014.
+In 2008 José started as a group leader at the Wellcome Trust-MRC Cambridge Stem Cell Institute at the University of Cambridge, investigating the biology underlying the process of induced pluripotency.
+His work was initially supported by a Wellcome Trust Research Fellowship Award (2009) and then by a Wellcome Trust Senior Research Fellowship Award (2014).